elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	r/r * 2173480: dcim/Camera/1230047324210.jpg

 This lists the inode number, full path of the file and the file name.
 That was pretty cool.
-Also notice the star (*) next to some files, that means it&#8217;s a deleted file.
+Also notice the star (*) next to some files, that means it's a deleted file.
 If you want, you can also list all the inodes in the image by running *ils*.
 Here is how it looks like:

 	$ /usr/local/sleuthkit/bin/ils sd.img | less